nullclyze/SalarixiOnion/README.md

 ## 📖 Overview

-**Salarixi Onion** is a massive Minecraft botting client.
+**Salarixi Onion** is a massive Minecraft botting tool.
 It can be used for stress testing, server analysis, surveillance, bot attacks, and automated farming.
-The client is actively being developed, improved, and updated, constantly adding new amazing features, new schemes, new algorithms, and new capabilities.
+This tool is actively being developed, improved, and updated, constantly adding new amazing features, new schemes, new algorithms, and new capabilities.

-The client has several large sections, they will be presented below in the table.
+This tool has several large sections, they will be presented below in the table.

 | Name |            Description                                |
 |------|-------------------------------------------------------|